BoutonJones.com

 Additional PDF Tools

 Depending on how much PDF remediation you perform, other tools may be helpful or necessary.
+Experts on PDF remediation have suggested the tools below to me.

 The criteria that PAC checks for: doc. marked as tagged, doc. title available,doc. language defined, permitted security settings, tag follows tag-structure, consistent heading structure, bookmarks available, accessible font encodings, content completely tagged, logical reading order, alt. text available, correct syntax of tags / rolls, sufficinet contrast for text, and spaces existent.